Active Time: 15 minutes | Total Time: 40 minutes | Serves Serves 4 to 6

 Chop the onion, carrots, and garlic in the food processor (or by hand, by all means!).
 To use the processor, first peel, then quarter the onion and carrots; smash and peel the garlic.
 Put in the processor and pulse several times until chopped.

 In another large pot (enameled cast iron or stainless steel), heat the oil over medium-high heat until it shimmers (1 to 2 minutes).
-Add the chopped vegetables and ½ teaspoon of the salt and cook, stirring often with a wooden spoon, until softened, 5 to 6 minutes.
+Add the chopped vegetables and ½ teaspoon of the salt and cook, stirring often with a wooden spoon, until tender, 8 to 10 minutes.
+Add the tomato paste and cook, stirring, for 2 minutes.

 Add the wine to the vegetables and stir until it evaporates, about 1 minute.
 Add the turkey and cook, breaking it up with a wooden spoon, until no longer pink, 5 to 6 minutes.
 Add the tomatoes, oregano, red pepper, black pepper (about 12 turns on a pepper mill), and the remaining ¾ teaspoon salt.
 Lower the heat to medium-low and simmer (low boil), stirring occasionally, for 10 minutes.
+Break up the tomatoes with your spoon as they cook.
 Wash the parsley, then chop it by hand and stir it into the sauce.

 When the water comes to a boil, add the pasta and cook according to the package directions.
-Once the pasta is al dente, drain it into the colander and divide among bowls.
-Top with the sauce and sprinkle with Parmesan.
+Once the pasta is al dente, drain it and add it to the sauce.
+Stir well to coat, then stir in the Parmesan.
+Taste for salt - you may want to add a little more.
+Serve the pasta topped with more Parmesan.

 This recipe was printed from: